-Separation Distances to Employment Areas
+3.6 Separation Distances to Employment Areas

-- 3.6.1 New residential and other sensitive lands uses adjacent to, or near to Employment Areas will be appropriate designed, buffered and/or separated from impactful industries as necessary to prevent or mitigate adverse effects from noise, vibration, traffic, odour and other emissions and contaminants upon the occupants of the new development and lessen complaints and their potential costs to businesses.
-The costs of studies and any required mitigation measures shall be borne by the developer of the new residential or other sensitive land uses adjacent or near to Employment Areas
+- 3.6.1 New residential and other sensitive land uses adjacent to, or near to Employment Areas will be appropriately designed, buffered and/or separated from impactful industries in accordance with policies 2.2.4.5 to 2.2.4.10 of the Official Plan.

-- 3.6.2 Properties that share a boundary with Employment Areas (Blocks 1, 6, 7 and 8) will provide a minimum setback of 20 m res between any building containing sensitive land uses and the rear property line.
-The 20 meter minimum setback will act as a buffer to minimize adverse effects.
+- 3.6.2 Properties that share a boundary with Employment Areas (Blocks 1, 6.
+7 and 8) will provide a minimum setback of 20 metres between any building containing sensitive land uses and the rear property line.
+The 20 metre minimum setback will act as a buffer to minimize adverse effects.
 This setback may include the following uses:

 - (a) a street;

 - (b) a laneway;

-- (c) a fence including, acoustic fencing;
+- (c) a fence, including acoustic fencing;

-- (d) landscaped space, and private or publicly accessible laneways;
+- (d) landscaped space, and privately or publicly accessible laneways;

 - (e) surface or below grade parking; and

 - (f) any combination of the above.